 Tabitha was able to judge our driving skills as we went along the trails and took us back a really fun way down a small ridge.
 I guess we passed the "ok drivers" test.
 Once back at camp, there were lots of smiles and "can we go again?", so I guess it was a success.

 3. Put your camera in your pocket as you'll be using it a lot

-4. If you want to take a small backpack, you'll want a drink of water.
+4. Take a small backpack, you'll want a drink of water

 5. Don't be surprised if your thumb gets sore-especially if you have small hands like mine